gsoft-inc/sg-eslint/packages/rules/docs/rules/semantic-ui-button-has-type.md

-# Prevent usage of Semantic UI's `Button` elements without an explicit `type` attribute (react/button-has-type)
+# Prevent usage of Semantic UI's `Button` elements without an explicit `type` attribute (semantic-ui-button-has-type)

-The default value of `type` attribute for `button` HTML element is `"submit"` which is often not the desired behavior and may lead to unexpected page reloads.
+The default value of `type` attribute for `button` HTML element is `submit` which is often not the desired behavior and may lead to unexpected page reloads.
-This rules enforces an explicit `type` attribute for all the `button` elements and checks that its value is valid per spec (i.e., is one of `"button"`, `"submit"`, and `"reset"`).
+This rules enforces an explicit `type` attribute for all the `button` elements and checks that its value is valid per spec (i.e., is one of `button`, `submit`, and `reset`).

 ## Rule Details